SkygearIO/features/features/202-session-management/design.md

 - last user agent
 - custom attributes

-Session attributes would be available in web-hook event context, and session management APIs.
+Session attributes can be manipulated through management APIs.
+Session ID would be included in web-hook event, so developer can read/write session attributes if needed.

-App developer can update custom attributes in session using web-hook event mutation.

 Gateway is responsible to update last access time, last IP, and last user agent of session after processing the request, regardless whether the request is